hernanif1/doit/README.md

 ## Known Issues
-The React-native plugin Google SignIn it doesn't recognize tasks permissions in some Google accounts, I'm still facing this problem, looking for how to remove this bug, or change the lib
+The React-native plugin Google SignIn it doesn't recognize tasks permissions in some Google accounts, I'm still facing this problem, looking for how to remove this bug, or change the lib, there are an open issue in the react-native-google-signin repository

 ## TODO
 - [ ] 100% coverage tests